mhoye/maintenance-terms/README.md

-This repository is an effort to create a short snippet of text to add to a README or other file making it explicit that the creators or maintainers of software provided free and as-is will accept any further burdens with respect to maintenance or updates, particularly any attempts to impose obligations, schedules, or other any other terms of engagement on the maintainers.
+This repository is an effort to create a short snippet of text to add to a README or other file making it explicit that the creators or maintainers of software provided free and as-is will not accept any further burdens about maintenance or updates, particularly any attempts to impose obligations, schedules, or other any other terms of engagement.

 See the MAINTENANCE-TERMS.md file for the text in a standalone file.